 Norway has around 50 wolves which are rarely a problem for visitors.
 As there are only 50 or so brown bears in Norway visitors are unlikely to see one.
 Walkers in Northern Norway are likely to be pestered by swarms of blackfly and mosquitoes which emerge from the tundra bogs and lakes during summer.
 It is advisable to wear long trousers and shirts and avoid exposing the skin.
 Head nets are essential and if camping it is best to use mosquito netting.

 Norway has one venomous snake which could be a hazard to walkers.
 This is the European Adder (hoggorm) which has a distinctive v shaped pattern on its back.
 The adder can be found all over Norway except the Arctic and its bite is rarely life threatening.

 Svalbard is located halfway between the Norwegian mainland and the North Pole in the Arctic Ocean.
-An Arctic fairyland, Svalbard is glaciers, mountains, icy fjords, snow and... polar bears!
+This Arctic fairyland of Svalbard is made up of glaciers, mountains, icy fjords, snow and polar bears.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Rapidly changing weather, long stretches of remote roads and testing conditions mean visitors choosing to drive in Norway should exercise care.